lbonanomi/silicone-tape/README.md

 ## Whats this?

 silicone-tape is a simple flask app for preventing embarassing "leaks" in pushes to GitHub Enterprise, with an eye towards preventing the author from looking silly.
-The author takes notes on and makes frequest pushes-to a GHE instance at work, and is resistant to requiring pull requests for diary repos and note files.
+The author takes notes on and makes frequent pushes-to a GHE instance at work, and is resistant to requiring pull requests for diary repos and note files.

 ## What "leaks" get checked?